schmidt73/schmidt73.github.io/index.md

 ![right-aligned-image](headshot5.png){: .image-left width="315px"}
 <div markdown="1" class="spaced-lines">
 I am a PhD student in Computer Science at [Princeton University](https://www.cs.princeton.edu).
-I am very fortunate to be advised by [Ben Raphael](http://compbio.cs.brown.edu) and supported by an [NSF Graduate Research Fellowship](https://www.cs.princeton.edu/news/computer-science-phd-students-awarded-nsf-graduate-research-fellowship) and [Siebel Scholar award](https://www.cs.princeton.edu/news/graduate-students-receive-siebel-scholar-awards).
+I am very fortunate to be advised by [Ben Raphael](http://compbio.cs.brown.edu), and I am grateful to be supported by an [NSF Graduate Research Fellowship](https://www.cs.princeton.edu/news/computer-science-phd-students-awarded-nsf-graduate-research-fellowship) and a [Siebel Scholar award](https://www.cs.princeton.edu/news/graduate-students-receive-siebel-scholar-awards).

 I am broadly interested in developing statistical models and algorithms to address problems in biology and machine learning, with a particular interest in problems involving physical or statistical interactions.